 The Protection of Personal Information Act (or POPI Act or POPIA) is South Africa's equivalent of the EU GDPR.
 It sets some conditions for responsible parties (called controllers in other jurisdictions) to lawfully process the personal information of data subjects (both natural and juristic persons).

 POPIA was signed into law in 2013.
 Officially, it has commenced from the 1st of July 2020 with a grace period of 12 months.
-From the 1st of July 2021, compliance to the POPI Act is expected, and shall be actively enforced.
+The Protection of Personal Information Act, 2013 (“POPIA”) came into complete commencement on 1 July 2021

 The POPI Act protects natural persons and companies, and therefore, not only does it apply to big businesses, it applies to small, medium and large companies, as well as all individuals.